zugz/tox-DHTAnnouncements/DHTAnnouncements.md

 another at most 3s later.
 After 3 consecutive Data Search requests are sent to a node without a response, it is removed from the list.

+To reduce wasteful traffic, we store with each node on the list the last response obtained from it, if any, and include its SHA256 in Data Search requests to the node.
+When we receive a Data Search response indicating that the hash in the request is that of the response which would have been sent, we process the stored response as if it had been sent in this response.

 ### Rationale
 This procedure leads to us efficiently probing nodes to see if we can connect to them directly (i.e. via `[]`), using forward chains of length greater than